-I was speaking with a fellow Fluoroquinolone (FQ) sufferer the other day when the idea for this article was born.
-We were discussing the frustration that every FQ sufferer encounters when trying to get a doctor to listen to us, to believe in the credibility of our claims, and to treat us like we actually know what we are talking about.
-Yes, I know, I have written about this very subject before in previous articles like “Falling into a Hole” and “Connecting the Dots”, but I believe that this is a subject that will continue to need discussion until we get the attention of the medical community.
+I was discussing the frustration that every person who suffers from FQAD encounters when trying to get a doctor to listen to us, to believe in the credibility of our claims, and to treat us like we actually know what we are talking about when it comes to our own bodies.
+I have written about this very subject before in previous articles like “Falling into a Hole” and “Connecting the Dots”, but I believe that this is a subject that will continue to need discussion until we get the attention of the medical community.
+This lived reality is what I call the Semmelweis Effect.

 Ignaz Philipp Semmelweis was a Hungarian physician who discovered by 1847 that the incidence of disease could be drastically cut by the use of hand disinfection or washing.
 Semmelweis discovered that a common sickness that was prevalent in mid-19th-century hospitals and often fatal, with mortality rate of 10%–35%, could be prevented by simple hand washing.
 As a matter of fact Semmelweis proved and published in various publications the results where hand-washing reduced the mortality rate below 1%.
 Semmelweis discovered this well before Luis Louis Pasteur confirmed the germ theory.